cysouw/diathesis/text/c01_introduction.md

 Isolated diatheses that involve a nominative subject are not widespread in German.
 The only clearly attested kind is the drop of the subject ~~[SBJ > Ø]~~, i.e. the complete removal of the role marked as nominative subject without any further accompanying role-remapping or reintroduction of a new subject.
 This is typically attested with intransitive verbs: after removing the single available role, there is no other role introduced to fill the structural subject position.
 Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~verbative~~ diatheses.
 Note that there is a strong tendency for every German sentence to formally have a nominative subject with verb agreement.
 Consequently, such verbative diatheses almost always result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).

-A ~~verbative~~ diathesis is attested with verbs like *stinken* 'to stink' [@Next], see [@sec:case-nominative-drop].
-In a sentence like *es stinkt* the pronoun *es* can of course simply be an anaphor, like in [@Next b].
+A ~~verbative~~ diathesis is attested with verbs like *stinken* 'to stink' [@next], see [@sec:case-nominative-drop].
+In a sentence like *es stinkt* the pronoun *es* can of course simply be an anaphor, like in [@next b].
 In such a sentence, the role of 'stinker' is still present and there is no diathesis at all.
-However, in other contexts [@Next c] the verb *stinken* is used without implied subject.
+However, in other contexts [@next c] the verb *stinken* is used without implied subject.
 This is typically attested in contexts in which some odour is attested, but the originator is not known.

 :::ex
 a.
 Der Müll stinkt.